AlabamaASRL/asset_asrl/doc/tutorials/OptimalControlUtilites.rst

 You can also utilize :code:`oc.LGLInterpTable` objects inside of VectorFunction expressions by wrapping them with :code:`oc.InterpFunction` as shown below.
-To do this we pass a table instance as well as a list of the indices of the outputs of the table that we want be included as outputs of our VectorFunction. code:`oc.InterpFunction` objects can be quite useful in representing time dependent boundary constraints that are not analytic functions of time.
+To do this we pass a table instance as well as a list of the indices of the outputs of the table that we want be included as outputs of our VectorFunction. :code:`oc.InterpFunction` objects can be quite useful in representing time dependent boundary constraints that are not analytic functions of time.

 .. code-block:: python